VIMHaos/VIM-Platron/README.md

 # VIM-Platron

-VIM-Platron is a small Class for work with Platron (https://front.platron.ru/).
+VIM-Platron is a small Class for work with Platron (https://www.platron.pro/), API Docs https://client.platron.pro/apisettings/index.
 Platron - a service for receiving payments, allowing payments in online stores using popular online payment tools.

 ## Initialisation Platron